 Candidates aren’t just in demand because of the talent shortage.
 Recruitment agencies are also seeing an increased demand for their services.
-Sixty-one percent of recruitment pros expect hiring needs to increase.
+Seventy-two percent of recruitment pros expect hiring needs to increase.
 With hiring needs on the rise and an increasingly competitive market for recruitment agencies, expect the effects of the talent shortage to be magnified.

 Are you personalising general templates you send out to candidates?
 Try varying the messages you send.
 You can then review the response rates to discover if a certain tone or approach is more effective than others.

 LinkedIn is home to thousands of groups that champion many different kinds of diversity.
 But don’t simply use these groups as a list—join them.
-Candidates on LinkedIn are 21% more likely to reply to recruiters who share a LinkedIn group in common.
+Candidates on LinkedIn are 21% more likely to respond to recruiters who share a LinkedIn group in common.